Joerny/java_admin/README.md

 * 0.1
     * Added support for ``java.util.Date``
-    * Cleanup in JavaSCript code
+    * Cleanup in HTML code and structure
+    * Better handling of NULL values
 * 0.0.1
     * Initial release